Best Vegan Snickerdoodles

 You’ll love how easy they are to make, it takes just a few simple steps:

-• Next, using a 1 tablespoon measuring spoon or 1 tablespoon scooper, you’ll roll the cookies into about 1 inch ball, and finish them off by rolling the balls in a cinnamon-sugar mixture.
-Recipe will yield about 28 cookies.
+- Next, using a 1 tablespoon measuring spoon or 1 tablespoon scooper, roll the cookies into about 1-inch balls, and roll them in a cinnamon-sugar mixture.
+This recipe will yield about 28 cookies.

-• While baking, keep an eye on them after 8 minutes, they shouldn’t need any more than 10 minutes.
-Cookies are done when edges are slightly golden and center soft.
-They will be tender and puffy, but will flatten and harden slightly as they cool.
-My favorite snickerdoodles has a slightly crispy edge and a chewy, soft center.
+- While baking, keep an eye on them after 8 minutes, they shouldn’t need any more than 10 minutes.
+Cookies are done when the edges are slightly golden and center soft.
+They will be tender and puffy but will flatten and harden slightly as they cool.
+My favorite snickerdoodles have a slightly crispy edge and a chewy, soft center.
 The longer you bake the snickerdoodles, the crisper they will become.

 The ingredients for these vegan snickerdoodles are so few, that I suggest buying the best ingredients possible!